Lutreus/sharkle-pal/README.md

 If you enable auto-launch you shouldn't move the appImage file from place.
 The sharkle will appear in the tasks list (the one from alt + tab) -anyone who want to help with that also appreciated-

+I cannot test it on linux mint <//3 because it will not run.
+I'll look into porting the code to tauri!

 ### Notes from Collie <3
 This whole version is just fine tuning/tweaks of the original app by Ignacio!
 Check him out!